-A travel allowance ($0.435 per km in 2016) can be claimed as a medical expense for trips to receive medical attention.
+A travel allowance ($0.485 per km in 2018) can be claimed as a medical expense for trips to receive medical attention.
 We recommend keeping a log of these kilometers.
 In order to claim travel expenses, the medical treatment must not be available locally (within 40 kilometers).

-If you have to travel more than 80 kilometers for medical treatment, you may also be able to claim meal and accommodation expenses.
+If you have to travel more than 80 kilometers for medical treatment, you may also be able to claim parking, meals and accommodation expenses.
 For meals, you can claim a flat rate of $17/meal/person to a maximum of $51/day/person without receipts.
 For accommodation expenses, make sure to keep all of your receipts.

 Massage therapy is still not allowed as a medical expense in any circumstance as massage therapists do not meet the definition of medical practitioner in Alberta.
-As well, hot tubs and hardwood flooring are no longer allowable medical expenses as they increase the value of the dwelling.